ApoorvaKhajbage/hacker-tok/README.md

 # **HackerTok**
-*A TikTok-style web app for browsing Hacker News stories*
+*A TikTok-style web interface for browsing Hacker News stories*

 ## **Overview**
 HackerTok is a modern, **TikTok-style web application** that allows users to browse **Hacker News stories**.
-The app is built with **Next.js**, **React**, **TailwindCSS**, and it leverages the Hacker News API to fetch the latest tech news.
-To ensure fast, reliable performance, HackerTok implements aggressive caching and optimization strategies using Redis.
+The app is built with **Next.js**, **React**, **TailwindCSS**, and it uses the Hacker News API to fetch the latest tech news.
+To ensure fast, reliable performance, HackerTok implements caching and optimization strategies using Redis.

 **Features:**
 - Infinite scrolling with **smooth snap navigation**
-- Full-screen story cards with images, descriptions, and metadata
+- Story cards with images, descriptions, and metadata
 - Like & save your favorite stories **(stored in localStorage)**
 - **Fast & optimized API** with caching  using Redis for **low latency**
 - Lazy loading **story metadata** (images, descriptions, favicons)